 - Disk-based—continuous data protection solutions require fast disk drives, which may require a significant investment in physical disk storage.

-- Single point of failure—a continuous data protection server can become a single point of failure for the enterprise, so ensure you have high availability in place.
+- Single point of failure—a continuous data protection server can become a single point of failure for the enterprise, so ensure you have high data availability in place.

 - Increased load on data resources—continuous data protection effectively doubles data throughput, because every data transaction needs to be saved immediately to backup.
 The critical resources you will protect with continuous data protection are typically highly loaded anyway, so this may create performance or stability issues.